p2-inc/phasetwo-docs/blog/2026-06-30-starter-tier.md

 date: 2026-06-30
 authors: phasetwo
 tags: [release, starter, pricing, keycloak, phase_two, dedicated]
-description: A new dedicated-cluster tier for teams moving from evaluation to a production-ready Phase Two Keycloak deployment. $149/month, 30-day free trial, all the features of our dedicated plans.
+description: A new dedicated-cluster tier for teams moving from evaluation to a production-ready Phase Two Keycloak deployment. $149/month, 30-day free trial, all the features of our dedicated clusters.
 Also covering the wind-down of our free shared-realm offering.
 ---

 Today we're launching a new way to run Phase Two: the **Starter** cluster tier, available at **$149 per month**.
 Starter bundles the same feature set as our existing dedicated clusters into a plan that's accessible for teams getting their use case off the ground or running development environments with lower SLA needs.
 It also includes a **30-day free trial**, so you can validate your setup before committing.